roocs/rook/README.rst

 rook (the bird)
-  *The rook belongs to the crow familiy ...*
+  *The rook belongs to the crow family ...*

 rook
   *Remote Operations On Klimadaten.*